breez/misty-breez/README.md

 ### Pre-commit `dart format` with Lefthook

-[Lefthook](https://github.com/evilmartians/lefthook) is a Git hooks manager that allows custom logic to be executed prior to Git commit or push. l-Breez comes with Lefthook configuration (`lefthook.yml`), but it must be installed first.
+[Lefthook](https://github.com/evilmartians/lefthook) is a Git hooks manager that allows custom logic to be executed prior to Git commit or push.
+Misty Breez comes with Lefthook configuration (`lefthook.yml`), but it must be installed first.

 ### Installation